Dominican Sisters of St. Cecilia: Community life

 For the Catholic Church the "perfection of charity, to which all the faithful are called, entails for those who freely follow the call to consecrated life the obligation of practicing chastity in celibacy for the sake of the Kingdom, poverty and obedience.
 It is the profession of these counsels, within a permanent state of life recognised by the Church that characterises the life consecrated to God."
 Thus, like all religious, the Nashville Dominicans embrace the evangelical counsels of poverty, chastity and obedience.
 For their sisters, the journey to making perpetual profession of these vows lasts 8–9 years, and is in six main stages.

-Enquiry
+Inquiry

 This is the first stage, during which a young woman corresponds with the Congregation, has various conversations with the director of vocations, participates in a retreat and undergoes a psychological evaluation.

 Pre-postulancy

 This follows for those who are accepted and lasts until it is time to enter the convent along with other prospective sisters.
 It is a period of opportunity for the candidate to deepen her spiritual life by daily reading of the Bible, meeting with a priest for spiritual direction and frequent participation in the Eucharist.